Date of Degree

 Includes bibliographical references (pages 83-87).

 Copyright 2011 Joseph Arthur Eichholz

 Eichholz, Joseph A..
-"Discontinuous Galerkin methods for the radiative transfer equation and its approximations." doctoral dissertation, University of Iowa, 2011.
+"Discontinuous Galerkin methods for the radiative transfer equation and its approximations."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.